LOUDO56/fanny-wii-collections/README.md

 # Special Thanks

-Thank you for the amazing work of <a href="https://www.gametdb.com">GameTDB</a> that provides me a full game list of wii games <3
+A big thanks for the amazing work of <a href="https://www.gametdb.com">GameTDB</a> which allows me to have a complete list of wii games <3